ALotOfData/data-512-a2/README.md

 It is very tempting to draw intuitive (even prejudicial) conclusions from a dataset before taking a look at the data and its source.
 Sources of bias in anything human centered are multiple and seem to be difficult to account for.
 The Internet is an inherently biased source of data (notably, because access to the Internet is required to be part of the conversation).

-Given these observations, it is interesting to think that there seem to remain an inherent (naive) trust in the democratic process of sharing opinions and information online.
+Given these observations, it is interesting to think that there seems to remain an inherent (naive) trust in the democratic process of sharing opinions and information online.
 The current generation is already feeling the repercussions of exercising trust in largely unmonitored information sources.